AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 Buffer overflows are amazingly fun to know and do

 Exploiting database weakness to create Administrator Account
-•	Database Connection
+  - Database Connection
-•	EXEC xp_cmdshell ‘net users DTAdmin Deloitte01 /add’;
+  - EC xp_cmdshell ‘net users DTAdmin Deloitte01 /add’;

 Sent out scary email to phish people
-•	Popup when you need to authenticate to proxy server
+  - Popup when you need to authenticate to proxy server
-•	They entered in their Username + passwords
+  - They entered in their Username + passwords
-•	Got 44-45/150 personal details
+  - Got 44-45/150 personal details
-•	After they entered details and click okay a nice little load bar come up to hide any attention
+  - After they entered details and click okay a nice little load bar come up to hide any attention

 Kiosks:
-•	Break out of applications in kiosk by
+  - Break out of applications in kiosk by
-•	Browse to any site that allows you to pop up a file explorer in the browser (upload file etc) (Jaycar is locked down using website ACLs)
+  - Browse to any site that allows you to pop up a file explorer in the browser (upload file etc) (Jaycar is locked down using website ACLs)
-•	Meterpreter is awesome to utilise
+  - Meterpreter is awesome to utilise

 Can XOR signatures can potentially bypass
 Don’t like using Metasploit due to it’s simplicity only on time restricted engagements, from a learning perspective going through the code and how it works (no copy or pasting due to trolls with rm/rf commands to delete pc)